Mobile Device Best Practices

 I strongly urge anyone privacy-oriented to stop using your SIM number and instead use Voice-over-IP for all non-encrypted communications.
 This is a large subject, and as such I have dedicated an entire page to explaining this, and I encourage you to check it out if you’re interested.

-Finally, for those desiring maximum privacy, I encourage you to consider flashing a custom Android ROM onto your phone.
+Finally, for those desiring maximum privacy, I encourage you to consider flashing a custom Android operating system (or ROM) onto your phone.
 This is a more advanced technique that falls outside the scope of this website, but I can at least point you in a starting direction.
-While there are some niche shops who sell pre-flashed devices, I recommend flashing the devices yourself to ensure maximum security.
-Unarguably the most secure ROM is GrapheneOS, which places a heavy emphasis on security by hardening the Android kernel it’s based on, sandboxing Google Play services for security and usability, and recommending only apps and services that demonstrate a security-minded approach.
+Unarguably the most private and secure ROM is GrapheneOS, which places a heavy emphasis on security by hardening the Android kernel it’s based on, sandboxing Google Play services for security and usability, and proxying many of the required connections through their servers to hide your data from Google.
 A common alternative to Graphene is CalyxOS, which focuses more heavily on incorporating open-source projects into the device but does not make any significant security improvements the way Graphene does.
-Graphene and Calyx only support a few devices, so if your device is not compatible you could also check into DivestOS.
-LineageOS and /e/OS are popular choices that support a wide variety of devices, but also suffer from significant security shortcomings.
-The risks of these are considered to be relatively low, but they will render some apps incompatible with your device (such as banking apps) and you should be aware of the risks before making your decision.
+I do not recommend any other custom operating systems or Linux phones.
+Be aware that some apps may not work as expected on “degoogled” phones like these.
 I recommend visiting Techlore’s Plexus project to see if the apps you need are compatible on custom ROMs.
-There are also Linux-based phones, but these are considerably more complex and I do not recommend them for the faint of heart.
-One solution is the Librem 5, however many reviews suggest the operating system incomplete and missing important features, the hardware is outdated and “low-spec” compared to most modern smarphones, and the device is backordered by years anyways.
-The other common choice is the Pinephone but you will have to install the OS of your choice upon arrival.
-In my experience, none of the current Linux phones are ready for daily use.